Gabriel Castro-Andrade

 M.Arch Canidate 25'

 Gabriel Castro-Andrade is an Ecuadorian and Catracho American from Highland Ave in Orange, NJ.
-He is a Master of Architecture Candidate '25 with a concentration on the relationships between labor, grief, and migration within the built environment across the Americas.
-His design work, both in studio and within professional practice, focuses on purposely missing between the interiors and urbanism.
+He is a Master of Architecture Candidate '25 with a concentration on the relationships between labor and migration within the built environment across the Americas.
+His design work focuses on embodied(ness) both physical and economic in developing the interiors and urban of our envrioment.
 Working across scales as directed by the political economies of absence, construction, and self-recognition.

 His current research examines the long-term occupational health of construction laborers, considering their trade and material specialty.
-He also conducts ethnographic studies on how U.S. immigration and labor laws subsidize industry at the expense of laborers' overall well-being.
+A study founded on the notion that U.S. immigration and labor laws subsidize industry at the expense of laborers' overall well-being.